5 DIY Triple Bunk Bed Plans You Can Make Today (with Pictures)

 The plans detail how to create the mattress boxes, panels, and the ladder.
 The pictures include great details that you can add yourself, including drapes for additional comfort and handy storage boxes that hook over the frames.

-3. Triple Bunk Bed Plans From My Outdoor Plans
+3. DIY Triple Bunk Bed Plans From My Outdoor Plans

 MyOutdoorPlans has detailed instructions and plans to create a stack of triple bunk beds.
 The middle bunk is offset to the side, but there is overlap.
 This offers the best of both worlds: The kids still enjoy headroom, but the finished bunk takes up less space than designs that have one bed almost completely separate.